What do the charges against Derek Chauvin in George Floyd's death mean?

-Chauvin is charged with second-degree unintentional murder, third-degree murder and second-degree manslaughter.
-He could be convicted on all of the charges, some or none.
-The case comes down to two key questions - whether Chauvin caused Floyd's death and whether his actions were reasonable - and each charge requires a different element of proof as to Chauvin's state of mind.
+Chauvin was found guilty of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+He could have been convicted on all of the charges, some or none.
+The case came down to two key questions - whether Chauvin caused Floyd's death and whether his actions were reasonable - each charge requires a different element of proof as to Chauvin's state of mind.

 Here's an explanation of the charges: